HL7/fhir-saner/fsh/ig-data/input/pagecontent/transaction-2.md

 operation on the MeasureReport resource at a Measure Consumer.
 When the Dump option is implemented, the Measure Source writes the MeasureReport data to external storage specified by the Measure Consumer.

-When the Group option is implemented, the Measure Source also generates Group resources.
-The Measure Source may be configured to disable generation of MeasureReport resources (e.g., when used to add Group capabilities to an existing server), but must be able to demostrate creation of the MeasureReport resources matching the Group.

 ###### The Measure Consumer Accepts Resource